-- If the power is on but you have no video, remove all the add-on cards and cables - Use the speaker to determine if any beep codes exist.
+- 1. If the power is on but you have no video, remove all the add-on cards and memory modules. - 2.
+Use the speaker to determine if any beep codes exist.
 Refer to the Appendix for details on beep codes.